-I love a wild rice salad.
+I love wild rice salad.
 They're simple, nutritious and delicious.
 And, I always like to use whatever is locally in season.
-So, when I found some beautiful, locally grown beets from the farmers market this week, I roasted them up on the barbecue, being sure that I had leftovers to use in this great salad.
+So, when I found some beautiful, locally grown beets from the farmers market this week, I roasted them up on the barbecue, making sure that I had leftovers to use in this great salad.

-Did you know that wild rice, is not actually rice, but a grass?
+Did you know that wild rice is not actually rice, but a grass?
 Wild rice has been a staple food of aboriginal peoples for hundreds of years.
 It grows in the cold rivers and lakes of our prairie provinces in Canada and the United States, here in North America, and is harvested by canoe.

 Wild rice is highly nutritious.
 It's high in protein, the amino acid lysine and dietary fiber, and low in fat.
 Nutritional analysis shows wild rice to be second only to oats (quinoa was third) in protein content per 100 calories.
 Like true rice, it does not contain gluten.
 It is also a good source of certain minerals and B vitamins.
 One cup of cooked wild rice provides 5% or more of the daily value of thiamin, riboflavin, iron, and potassium; 10% or more of the daily value of niacin, b6, folate, magnesium, phosphorus; 15% of zinc; and over 20% of manganese. (wikopedia)

-- One cup wild rice
+- 1 cup wild rice

 - 2 cups water

-- 3 medium beets, roasted, cooled, and cut into bite sized pieces
+- 3 medium beets roasted, cooled, and cut into bite sized pieces

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 1 carrot, grated (or you can use a veggie peeler to make carrot ribbons instead)
+- 1 carrot grated (or you can use a veggie peeler to make carrot ribbons instead)

-- 1 cup beet greens, ribs removed and leaves chopped
+- 1 cup beet greens ribs removed and leaves chopped

-- 1/4 cup chopped walnuts, toasted
+- ¼ cup chopped walnuts toasted

-- 1/2 cup chopped fresh parsley
+- ½ cup chopped fresh parsley

-- 2 tbsp (30 ml) extra virgin olive oil
+- 2 tablespoon extra virgin olive oil

-- 2 tbsp.
-(30 ml) apple cider vinegar
+- 2 tablespoon apple cider vinegar

-- 2 tbsp.
-(30 ml) maple syrup or honey
+- 2 tablespoon maple syrup

-- 1 garlic clove, minced
+- 1 garlic clove minced

-- 2 tsp fresh thyme leaves
+- 2 teaspoon fresh thyme leaves

 - salt and pepper to taste